sjbylo/aba/README.md

 make cluster name=mycluster [type=sno|compact|standard] [target=xyz]
 ```
 - will create a directory 'mycluster', copy the Makefile into it and then run 'make' inside the directory.
-- Note, *all* advanced preset parameters at the bottom of the 'aba.conf' configuration file must be completed for the optional "type" parameter to have any affect.
+- Note, *all* advanced preset parameters at the bottom of the `aba.conf` configuration file must be completed for the optional "type" parameter to have any affect.

 If needed, the following command can be used to monitor the progress of the Agent-based installer.
 For example: